Opthimo/python3-Two-Ways-to-Run-Python/README.md

 ## Questions

 1. What does REPL stand for, and why is it useful?

+Python Read-Evaluate-Print Loop (REPL) is an interactive interface that allows you to enter Python code and receive immediate output

 2. Why does `range(1, 101)` include 100 but not 101?

+range doesn't include the last value. range(from, to-1)

 3. What happens when you call `print()` in Python?
 What's executed under the hood?

+print to the stdin, the terminal

 4. What is the role of `__name__ == "__main__"` in a script?

+It defines the main function

 5. How does a shebang line help in Linux environments?

+you don't have to type "python(3) ..."

 6. What's the difference between importing a library and accessing a built-in?